Malcolm Stewart McCorquodale, 1st and last Baron McCorquodale of Newton1

 Vera Emily Ridley was the daughter of Arthur William Ridley and Adriana Elizabeth Newton.2 She married Bertram Francis Gurdon, 2nd Baron Cranworth of Letton and Cranworth, son of Robert Thornhagh Gurdon, 1st Baron Cranworth of Letton and Cranworth and Emily Frances Heathcote, on 18 July 1903.1 She died on 15 November 1966.1

-As a result of her marriage, Vera Emily Ridley was styled as Baroness Cranworth of Letton and Cranworth on 18 July 1903.
+After her marriage, Vera Emily Ridley was styled as Baroness Cranworth of Letton and Cranworth on 18 July 1903.
 From 18 July 1903, her married name became Gurdon.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 1945.1
+She was appointed Commander, Order of the British Empire (C.B.E.) in 1945.1

 Children of Vera Emily Ridley and Bertram Francis Gurdon, 2nd Baron Cranworth of Letton and Cranworth